Why study public relations at Southern Miss?

 The Master’s Degree in Public Relations is designed to be completed from anywhere in the world in four academic semesters.
 The degree is best for early to mid-career professionals looking to add to their credentials, those with an undergrad degree seeking to change directions, or those seeking to enter a mass communication doctoral program.
 The program focuses on research for both industry and academia and requires an internship or professional project.

 Regular Admission requirements include undergraduate transcripts from an accredited university with a minimum grade point average of 3.0 on the last 60 hours of undergraduate study.
-Students must also provide GRE results with scores near or above the average of about 150 on the quantitative portion and 150 on the verbal portion.
 Additionally, students must provide three letters of recommendation, a statement of purpose, resume, and a writing sample.

 International students must submit scores of at least 79 on the TOEFL exam or 6.5 on the IELTS exam.